 What is More Attractive Piano vs Guitar?

 Stereo-typically guitarists are the attractive ones.
 A study found that in Briton, 9 out of 10 people found guitarists attractive.
-That said, there are certainly more tried and tested ways to woo a mate.
+That said, there are probably better ways to woo a mate.

 What Type of Guitar is Easier to Learn?